 Let us start the discussion by noting a few theoretical properties of the proposed statistical model

-First, The use of covariance matrix log-determinant may be related to the standard eigen-decomposition method of the second order statsitics POLSAR matrices.
+First, the use of covariance matrix log-determinant may be related to the standard Eigen-decomposition method of the second order statsitics POLSAR matrices.

-In fact, the log-determinant can also be computed as the sum of log-eigen values.
+In fact, the log-determinant can also be computed as the sum of log-Eigen values.

-Specifically $\ln{|M|} = \sum \ln{\lambda_M}$ where $\lambda_M$ denotes all the eigen-values of M.
+Specifically $\ln{|M|} = \sum \ln{\lambda_M}$ where $\lambda_M$ denotes all the Eigen-values of M.

-Thus similar to other eigen-value based approach (e.g. Entropy/Anisotropy, ...),
+Thus similar to other Eigen-value based approach (e.g. Entropy/Anisotropy, ...),

 the models presented here is invariant to polarization basis transformations.

-Second, the model is developed for the polsar covariance matrix.
+Second, the model is developed for the POLSAR covariance matrix.

-However, since the polsar coherent matrix is related with the covariance matrix via an unitary transformation, which preserves the determinant as invariant,
+However, since the POLSAR coherent matrix is related with the covariance matrix via an unitary transformation, which preserves the determinant as invariant,

-The model should also be applicable on the coherency matrix.
+the model should also be applicable on the coherency matrix.

 The model is far from complete.